glenndehaan/ship/README.md

 ![Ship Service Overview Page](https://user-images.githubusercontent.com/7496187/176439619-eb5e8cf1-b0f8-481c-8ec1-bb0ae7a5a45b.png)

 ## What is it?
-Ship is a simple stack/service manager for Docker Swarm.
+Ship is a simple stack/service manager for Kubernetes/Docker Swarm.
-It allows for example: Development teams to deploy new image version to a Docker Swarm Cluster.
+It allows for example: Development teams to deploy new image version to a Kubernetes or Docker Swarm Cluster.
-Developers are then also able to see the logs for either the service or connected tasks for easy debugging.
+Developers are then also able to see the logs for either the deployment/service or connected pods/tasks for easy debugging.

-It also provides an option to scale services and force re-deploy services.
+It also provides an option to scale deployments/services and force re-deploy deployments/services.

 ## Development Usage
 Make sure you have Node.JS 16.x installed then run the following commands in your terminal: